Rajan3208/StoX/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact Information
-For any questions or concerns, please contact the maintainers at [email@example.com](mailto:rajan@rajasthan.in).
+For any questions or concerns, please contact the maintainers at [rajan@rajasthan.in](mailto:rajan@rajasthan.in).

 ## Acknowledgments
 We would like to thank all the contributors who have helped improve this project.